BryanGrandon/Basic-Project/README.md

 ## Caesar cipher

-It is a type of substitution cipher in which a letter in the original text is replaced by another letter that is a fixed number of positions later in the alphabet.
+Create a Caesar cipher function, which is a type of substitution cipher in which one letter of the original text is replaced by another letter that is a fixed number of positions further on in the alphabet.

 [![JS](/assets/svg/js.svg)](/javascript/04-caesar-cipher.js)